E-commerce

 Complete with GA4 and behavior

-The benefits
+The advantages

-• Decisions supported by consistent time series
+• Decisions supported by consistent series over time

 • Filterable and exportable reports according to your plan